shreenidhi11/Aether-Tech-Hackathon-Doctor-Assistant/README.md

 Enhancements to add
   1. Live Audio Streaming
-  2. Confidence-based Validation for Doctors
+  2. Validation for doctors before generating the PDF of the patient